Child marriage: Consequences

-Child marriage has lasting consequences on girls that last well beyond adolescence.Bunting, Annie.
-2005.
-Stages of development: marriage of girls and teens as an international human rights issue.
-Social and Legal Studies 14(2):17–38 Women married in their teens or earlier struggle with the health effects of pregnancy at a young age and often with little spacing between children.
+Child marriage has consequences that last well beyond adolescence.
+Women married as children struggle with the impact of pregnancy at a young age on the body, often with little spacing between children.
 Early marriages followed by teen pregnancy also significantly increase birth complications and social isolation.
 In poor countries, early pregnancy limits or can even eliminate a woman's education options, affecting her economic independence.
 Girls in child marriages are more likely to suffer from domestic violence, child sexual abuse, and marital rape.

 Health

 Child marriage threatens the health and life of girls.
 Complications from pregnancy and childbirth are the main cause of death among adolescent girls below age 19 in developing countries.
 Girls aged 15 to 19 are twice as likely to die in childbirth as fully-grown women in their 20s, and girls under the age of 15 are five to seven times more likely to die during childbirth.
 These consequences are due largely to girls' physical immaturity wherefore the pelvis and birth canal are not fully developed.
-Teen pregnancy, particularly below age 15, increases risk of developing obstetric fistula, since their smaller pelvises make them prone to obstructed labor.
-Girls who give birth before the age of 15 have an 88% risk of developing fistula. and those between 18 and 15 have a 25% chance.
-Fistula leaves its victims with urine or fecal incontinence that causes lifelong complications with infection and pain.
-Unless surgically repaired, obstetric fistulas can cause years of permanent disability, shame to mothers, and can result in being shunned by the community.
+Teen pregnancy, particularly below age 15, increases risk of developing an obstetric fistula, since their smaller pelvises make them prone to obstructed labor.
+Girls who give birth before the age of 15 have an 88% risk of developing a fistula, and those between 15 and 18 have a 25% chance.
+Fistulas can cause urine or fecal incontinence that causes lifelong complications with infection and pain.
+Unless surgically repaired, obstetric fistulas can cause years of permanent disability and shame to mothers, and can result in being shunned by the community.
 Married girls also have a higher risk of sexually transmitted infections, cervical cancer, and malaria than non-married peers or girls who marry in their 20s.

 Child marriage also threatens the lives of offspring.
 Mothers under the age of 18 years have 35 to 55% increased risk of delivering pre-term or having a low birth weight baby than a mother who is 19 or 20 years old.
 In addition, infant mortality rates are 60% higher when the mother is under 18 years old.
 Infants born to child mothers tend to have weaker immune systems and face a heightened risk of malnutrition.

-Prevalence of child marriage may also be associated with higher rates of population growth, more cases of children left orphaned, and the accelerated spread of disease which for many translate into prolonged poverty.
+Prevalence of child marriage may also be associated with higher rates of population growth, more cases of children left orphaned, and the accelerated spread of disease which for many translates into prolonged poverty.